(This post was updated in January 2020.)

 Pineapple Hospitality Group is a small boutique-hotel chain you should know.

 The family-owned hotelier, founded in 2011 and based in Bellevue, Wash., operates eight unique hotels in prime locations across the country.
-Seven are on the West Coast; the newest is a Midwestern property–The Alise Chicago.
+Seven are on the West Coast.
+The newest is a historic Midwestern property–The Alise Chicago, now known as StayPineapple Chicago, the city’s downtown Loop.
 The hotels are different but significant architecturally, and they all promise the luxurious “StayPineapple Difference.”

-My husband and I were recently hosted by the Alise Chicago for an overnight and dinner at their Atwood restaurant.
+My husband and I were recently hosted by StayPineapple Chicago for an overnight and dinner at their Atwood restaurant.
 We were delighted by the comfort and quality of our accommodations, the inventive and diverse menu offerings, the extensive cocktail creations and the impeccable meal service.

 In between were surprise amenities: complimentary cupcakes and coffee in the lobby, yellow seersucker bathrobes in our room.
 Apparently, that’s just how StayPineapple does things.